Jay-Raam/My_portfolio/README.md

 - **Home:** A brief introduction to me.
 - **Portfolio:** Showcase of my projects with descriptions and links.
-- **Skills:** List of programming languages, frameworks, and tools I'm proficient in.
 - **About:** More details about my background and interests.
 - **Contact:** Ways to get in touch with me.